tenfold/nforce-chatter/README.md

 * `urlText`: Required.
 The text displayed in the url.
 * `text`: Optional.
 Optional text to be displayed along with the link.

+### editFeedItemLink()

+Edit a existing feeditem for a record with a link instead of a text.

+* `id`: Required.
+The ID of the feed.
+* `url`: Required.
+The url of the post.
+* `urlText`: Required.
+The text displayed in the url.
+* `text`: Optional.
+Optional text to be displayed along with the link.

 ### postComment()

 Posts a new comment on a feeditem.